nysbc/appion-protomo/README.md

 # appion-protomo
-A Docker-based distribution of the Appion-Protomo fiducial-less cryoET processing pipeline.
+A Docker-based distribution of the Appion-Protomo *fiducial-less* cryoET processing pipeline.

 # Prerequisites

+- A modern operating system with 16+ GB of RAM.

+- Tilt-series stacks and tilt image information (ideally in the form of SerialEM stacks and mdoc files)

 ## Linux/MacOS